minshi123/gitlab/doc/user/project/status_page/index.md

 > [Introduced](https://gitlab.com/groups/gitlab-org/-/epics/2479) in GitLab 12.9.

-GitLab Status Page allows you to create & deploy a static website to communicate efficiently to users during an incident.
+GitLab Status Page allows you to create and deploy a static website to communicate efficiently to users during an incident.

 ## How to set-up